Takahiro Arai: Hanshin Tigers

+Hiroshima Toyo Carp (second stint)

+In November 2014, Arai signed a contract with Hiroshima Toyo Carp.

+In 2016, Arai batted .300 with 19 home runs and 101 RBIs, contributing to the Carp's Central League title following a 25 years hiatus.
+He was chosen as MVP for the Central League.

+Coaching career

+On October 12, 2022, Arai was announced as the manager of the Hiroshima Toyo Carp for the 2023 season.

+The 2023 season will be the team's first year in office.led the team to a second-place finish in the league, eventually finishing 74-65.playoffs, although they were narrowly eliminated in the final stage.but finished the first year with a good leadership that could have almost won the championship.

+International career

 2006 World Baseball Classic/2007 Asian Championship

 He played on Japan's team in the 2006 World Baseball Classic and went 1 for 3 with two strikeouts for the champion team.
 In the 2007 Asian Championship, Arai hit .500/.571/1.000 with 5 RBI in three games; he trailed tourney leader Chin-Feng Chen by one in RBI.
 Arai helped Japan win the title and clinch a spot in the 2008 Olympics with his performance.